-Environmental Hazard/Aspect Disruption to Commercial Fishing Activities No incidents of spatial conflict with fishing vi Lightning MSS , , Environmental Performance Outcome Defined as towed pontoons containing SBT the seismic vessel; use of source within 3ki (non-SBT fisheries) having to retrieve fishing the MSS activity or deviation of the MSS vespresence of a fishing vessel. m of a SBT towed pontoon; other equipment due to the presence of Measurement Criteria Incident records identify no incidents of spatial al conflict with fishing vessels.
-Control Measure Performance Standard Measurement Criteria Consultation during planning phase of the Lightning MSS to identify affected stakeholders On the basis of consultation information received, fishing stakeholders which may be present in the area during MSS activities are Environment Plan (Section 6.4.2) clearly identifies fishery stakeholders which require ongoing consultation. & provide information on MSS activities clearly identified for continued liaison and information is provided to these stakeholders through the survey activities.
+Environmental Hazard/Aspect Disruption to Commercial Fishing Activities No incidents of spatial conflict with fishing vessels/equipment occurs during the Lightning MSS Environmental Performance Outcome Defined as towed pontoons containing SBT not being given right-of-way over the seismic vessel; use of source within 3km of a SBT towed pontoon; other (non-SBT fisheries) having to retrieve fishing equipment due to the presence of the MSS activity or deviation of the MSS vessel from a seismic line due to the presence of a fishing vessel.
+Measurement Criteria Incident records identify no incidents of spatia l conflict with fishing vessels.
+Control Measure Performance Standard Measurement Criteria Consultation during planning phase of the Lightning MSS to On the basis of consultation information received, fishing stakeholders which may be present in the area during MSS activities are Environment Plan (Section 6.4.2) clearly identifies fishery stakeholders which require on-going consultation. & provide information on MSS activities clearly identified for continued liaison and information is provided to these stakeholders through the survey activities.
 Consultation records verify these stakeholders have been informed of MSS activities throughout the survey period.
 Streamer deployment activity to occur in location which does not affect fishermen The MSS vessel will deploy/retrieve equipment off the continental shelf to avoid fisheries interaction (in water depths greater than 500m).
 Vessel log verifies streamer deployment occurred in deep waters off continental shelf.
 AHO issue of Notice to Mariners AHO is advised 6 weeks prior to Lightning MSS commencement to allow for the issue of a Notice to Mariners.
 The notification will describe the location, activity and duration of the survey.
-Records verify that Notice to Mariners issued by AHO prior to Lightning MSS commencement Mobilisation and demobilisation notification Mobilisation notifications issued to relevant stakeholders (Section 6.4.2) five days prior to MSS commencement.
+Records verify that Notice to Mariners issued by AHO prior to Lightning MSS commencement Mobilisation and Mobilisation notifications issued to relevant stakeholders (Section 6.4.2) five days prior to MSS commencement.
 Records verify mobilisation notifications have been sent to all relevant stakeholders within nominated timeframe. issued to relevant fishing stakeholders.
 Demobilisation notifications issued to relevant stakeholders three days after MSS completion.
 Records verify demobilisation notifications have been sent to all relevant stakeholders within nominated timeframe Notification to AMSA RCC of the Lightning MSS activity AMSA RCC will be notified two weeks prior to the MSS activity commencing.
 The notification will describe the location, activities and duration of the MSS.
 Records indicate the AMSA RCC AusCoast warning is issued for the duration of the Lightning MSS activity.
 Fishermen provided with MSS activity updates Routine bulletins provided to fishermen who fish in the area updating details on activities in sections (e.g. racetracks) of the survey area together with how long the vessel is likely to be operating in that section.
 This will include schedule changes to relevant fishermen.
 Routine bulletin records issued to fishermen verify activity information has been provided.

-59 Consequence assessed based upon SBTF presence.
+&lt;sup>59 Consequence assessed based upon SBTF presence.
 Other fisheries which may be present in the area are expected to have lower consequence rankings given available fishing distribution data.